Shyam-12/alephium-token-starter/challenge/contracts/challenge.md

 ### Problem:

-You need to create a simple token contract called `BasicTokenContract` like the one we built with 4 functions and make the following changes to that contract.
+You need to create a simple token contract called `BasicTokenContract` with the base contract given below and make the following changes to that contract.
 This contract should allow:

 - **mint** (create) new tokens - add tokens to the supply.
 - **burn** (destroy) tokens they own - remove tokens from the supply.